Please read our guidelines before contacting or submitting to us. A PDF of our guidelines can be found below.

 How can I submit?

 You will be able to attach your submission as a document on our submission form.
-If you have previously published art already displayed online that you would like us to consider, we’ll ask you to give us the link in a text document.

 What are the themes you most want to see?

 - July will be themed to Oops!
 All Selkies!
 Most of this issue is already set, but we may select a few more things from this submissions call.
 We do not have any selkie non-fiction at this time, for instance.
 If you have a selkie themed piece you’d like us to consider, please send it during the first two weeks of our period.
 If you are a Black or indigenous creator who has a selkie piece to share, we would especially love to hear from you!

 - September will be dedicated to ecology and climate change!

 - November will be themed to All Ages: Young to Old.
 If you have ideas for pieces about merchildren or mercrones or just like… middle aged mer-CEOs… this is a chance to showcase them.
 Though most of our issues are open to things like swearing and sex, we’re aiming to keep the November issue family-friendly so mergrands can share it with he guppies in their lives if they want to!